mit-plv/fiat/README.md

-Fiat − Deductive Synthesis of Abstract Data Types in a Proof Assistant
+Narcissus: Correct-By-Construction Derivation of Decoders and Encoders from Binary Formats
 ======================================================================

-This repository holds the source code of Fiat, a Coq ADT synthesis library.
+This archive holds the source code of Narcissus, a Coq library for synthesizing binary encoders and decoders from specifications.

 ## Dependencies:
-  * To build the library:          Coq 8.4pl6
+  * To build the library:          Coq 8.8.1
-  * To step through the examples:  GNU Emacs 24.3+, Proof General 4.4+
-  * To extract and run OCaml code: OCaml 4.02.0+

 ## Compiling and running the code
-  * To build the core library: `make fiat-core`
+  * To build the core library: `make narcissus`

-  * To build the SQL-like libary: `make querystructures`
-  * To build the parsers libary: `make parsers`
+## Getting Started:
+  * A tour of Narcissus can be found in src/Narcissus/Examples/README.v
+  * The examples from our mirage case study can be found in src/Narcissus/Examples/NetworkStack